 These are excellent platforms to start your search about MS from, but they do come with a warning sign that you need to see your own GP or neurologist for medical advice, and that you cannot rely on such websites to give you a definite diagnosis

-Ψ MS International Federation webpage has a fantastic ‘Global Research’ page where you can find the latest research news and you can also sign up to receive emails about the latest MS news, projects and programmes, including news on international research, capacity-building, awareness-raising and advocacy, and recent publications
+Ψ MS International Federation webpage has a fantastic ‘Global Research’ page where you can find the latest research news and you can also sign up to receive emails about the latest MS news, projects and programs, including news on international research, capacity-building, awareness-raising and advocacy, and recent publications

 Ψ MyMS.org: website which explains MS very well and detailed; they also list a ‘Body & Mind’ section which looks at the body and mind as a whole, in a holistic way, and how you can live knowing you have MS